 Program Planning Sheet and Handbook

-The MSE PhD Program Planning Sheet provides a “snapshot” view of the curriculum.
+The MSE PhD Program Planning Sheet (in the MSE Masters Handbook, under the Forms tab) provides a “snapshot” view of the curriculum.
 You will submit a final program planning sheet, with advisor signature, when you apply to graduate.

 The MSE PhD Handbook provides College of Engineering policies, program requirements, logistics and contacts.